toru/nullable/README.md

 The nullable package provides an [Active Support](https://guides.rubyonrails.org/active_support_core_extensions.html) inspired syntax on top of the nullable data types provided by Go's standard [database/sql](https://github.com/golang/go/tree/master/src/database/sql) package.
+Because nullable wraps the standard package, it is a simple drop-in replacement.
 The goal is to help improve the readability of database interfacing application code.
 The interface should feel natural to those who are familiar with [Rails](https://github.com/rails/rails).